RomainVernoux/RomainVernoux.github.io/_posts/2021-02-28-road-to-microservices.md

 Now you need a map.

-For a variety of topics, we will discuss a spectrum of options of practices, tools and patterns, to compromise over.
+For a variety of topics, we will propose a spectrum of practices, tools and patterns, to compromise over.
 They will range from large, coupled, but simple approaches, closer to what we find in monoliths, to the small, decoupled but usually more complex ones, pertaining to microservices approaches.

 As we deep dive into each topic and options, we should not lose focus on what we are trying to achieve: decoupling (**D**), resilience (**R**), scaling (**S**), tech heterogeneity (**H**) and small, autonomous, focused teams (**T**).
 Even though it will sometimes look like an oversimplification, we will do our best to grade each practice or pattern depending on their alignment with these 5 objectives: either aligned (✔), misaligned (✘) or partially aligned, depending on implementation details or other factors (**?**).
-This should give you a good first idea of where you stand, and what directions you should follow next.
+This should give you a good first idea of where you stand, and where to go next.

 ### Architecture